 What was amazing is that they did it all in one day, just a few hours work.
 I will always remember that day.
 The kids had just finished school for holidays and they came home and there was this beautiful new garden to play in.
 Now we use it every single day – they are out there in all weathers.”

 The paralysing injuries Jason suffered when hurled through mid-air in that mortar attack, will never heal.
 The father of three walks painfully slowly with the aid of a stick over short distances, but needs a stair-lift in his specially-adapted house.
 Outside the house he is mostly confined to a wheelchair or mobility scooter.

 His career was ended in a heartbeat, just as officer dreams were set to be realised.
 As he struggled to recover, Jason couldn’t even manage the stairs to bed at night and spent days staring at a blank wall.
 As PTSD tore through him “like a tsunami”, he experienced the darkest thoughts.
 And it is these serious mental wounds that the new garden has helped most.

 “It’s been massive for me mentally.
-Having fun with the kids in the back garden has put a smile back on my face that I’d lost,” says the father of three, holding hands with lovely wife Andrea.
+Having fun with the kids in the back garden has put a smile back on my face that I’d lost,” says the father of three, holding hands with lovely wife Andrea

 Sitting on the beautiful wooden deck overlooking the lawn, Jason nods at the trampoline in one corner and reflects that he is not the only family member to benefit.
-Autistic son Ethan,13, has complex sensory issues and yet delights in the soft, synthetic yarn used in the Buzz range of grass.
+Autistic son Ethan,13, has complex sensory issues and yet delights in the soft, synthetic yarn used in the BuzzGrass range of artificial grass for gardens.